-- business sectors, including finance, healthcare and legal, are heavily regulated.
+Different business sectors, including finance, healthcare and legal, are heavily regulated.
 Violations can result in fines and damage a company's reputation.
-Acquainting employees with the key aspects of relevant data security laws can provide valuable context to important data security discussions. - Printing procedures.
+Acquainting employees with the key aspects of relevant data security laws, such as the Gramm-Leach-Bliley Act (GLB Act), the Health Insurance Portability and Accountable Act, and the Sarbanes-Oxley Act (SOX) can provide valuable context to important data security discussions.
+Printing procedures.
 Common mistakes, such as inadvertently leaving confidential documents out in the open around places like printers, increases the risk of data breaches.
 It is important to reinforce the importance of quickly retrieving printed materials from the printer as this will reduce the likelihood of stolen information.
 Posting reminders by printers and/or on computer desktops can further emphasize this point.
-If your company password protects its printers, don't forget to educate new hires on how to access and preserve the security of those passwords.
+If your company password-protects its printers, don't forget to educate new hires on how to access and preserve the security of those passwords.